General Information

 The bridge had grown dilapidated since its last renovation in 1979.
 In 2006 and 2007 work was undertaken to rehabilitate the bridge: the deck was removed and the structure stripped down to the steel, then the steel structure repaired and a new, wider deck put on.
 The new deck is six feet wider in traffic lanes—three feet on each side—and also has broader pedestrian walkways.
 The railings and lighting were replaced with reproductions of historic models, and the entire structure received a new coat of blue-grey paint.

-Text imported from Wikipedia article "Homestead Grays Bridge" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Homestead Grays Bridge" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants